CyborgDroid/gekkoIndicators/README.md

 # gekkoIndicators
-Custom gekko indicators for cryptocurrency trading
+Custom gekko indicators for cryptocurrency trading.
+Multitimeframe strategy example included.

 When writting complex strategies, the built-in gekko indicators add unnecessary complexity.
 Having the basic indicator logic in the indicator itself helps clean the strategy logic making it more readable and easier to improve.